prashantzzz/Hop.It/README.md

 - The objective is to climb as high as possible without falling
 - Score increases based on height reached
 - The game ends if the player falls below the bottom of the screen
+- **Single Player Mode**: Play the game solo and try to beat your high score
 - **Online multiplayer mode**: Compete against another player in real-time to see who can reach the highest score

+### Direction to play 1V1
+- Click Online button on the home screen
+- Generate a room code and share it with another player and hit Play
+- The other enters the code in their game and clicks Join and hits Play
+- Once both players are ready, click "Start" to begin the game
+- The player who reaches the highest score without falling wins

 ### Platform & Jetpack Mechanics
 - Regular platforms are stationary